NixOS/nixpkgs/pkgs/development/haskell-modules/HACKING.md

 $ maintainers/scripts/haskell/hydra-report.hs mark-broken-list
 ```

-This shows a list of packages that are thought to be broken.
+This shows a list of packages that reported broken on `x86_64-linux` on Hydra.

-Next, run the following command.
+Next, run the following command:

 ```console
 $ maintainers/scripts/haskell/mark-broken.sh --do-commit